Inspiring a Love for Lifelong Learning

 OFSTED OCTOBER 2018

-Ashford Park Primary School is committed to safeguarding and promoting the welfare of children.
+Ashford Park Primary School is committed to safeguarding and promoting the welfare of children, and expects all staff, visitors and volunteers to agree to this commitment.
 To achieve our commitment, we will ensure continuous development of robust safeguarding processes and procedures that promote a culture of safeguarding amongst our staff and volunteers.

 Contact Children's Services - Surrey County Council (surreycc.gov.uk) If you are concerned about the safety of a child or young person you can contact the Surrey Children's Single Point of Access (SPA).